femtofox/Femtofox_Community_Hardware/README.md

 This board is sized to match a Raspberry Pi hat, and has holes to match that footprint.
 The board can be used without a Luckfox as a conventional Lora radio hat, and matches the Waveshare pinout.
 It works best with a Luckfox Pico Mini, of course.
 It features footprints for 3 types of radio: E22-30db, E22-22db, and the Seeed WIO SX1262, though only one at a time (for now!)
-If you wish to power the 3.3V line from an LDO powered by the 5V line, simply sever the connection at J1, and insert a standard 5V/3.3V/Gnd LDO on the LDO header in the top right.
+If you wish to power the 3.3V line from an LDO powered by the 5V line, simply sever the connection at J1, and insert a standard 5V/3.3V/Gnd LDO on the LDO header in the top left.

 #### Femtofox Smol Edition
 ![enter image description here](https://raw.githubusercontent.com/Nestpebble/Femtofox_Community_Hardware/refs/heads/main/Pictures/Femtofox%20SE-RA-WIO%203d.png)